htkhiem/Matrix2D/README.md

 Basic 2D double-precision matrix data structure with some useful methods packaged into a DLL.

-Originally from the matrix_lu_factoriser repository, now made universal for use with all my hobby projects.
+Originally from the LU_factoriser repository, now made universal for use with all my hobby projects.

 Building instructions